 “In the face of constant technological change, companies are seeking candidates who are willing to learn new skills and be open-minded about upgrading their professional abilities.” said Manager - Transactional, IT&T Division, Robert Walters Hong Kong.

-Salary increments in the information technology sector vary greatly according to the demand for and supply of particular skills, with an average of 10-15% for permanent roles and 15-20% for contractors when changing jobs.
+Salary increments in the tech & transformation sector vary greatly according to the demand for and supply of particular skills, with an average of 10-15% for permanent roles and 15-20% for contractors when changing jobs.

 Ready for the next move?
 Check out the hot tech jobs in the market here.